“To meditate does not mean to fight with a problem.

 An example from my life:

-I am pretty hard on myself sometimes in regards to my eating habits and exercise routines.
+I used to be very hard on myself in regards to my eating habits and exercise routines.
 Being a dietitian, immersed in the world of nutrition, you’re expected to eat perfectly all the time.
-Sometimes whenever I indulge, there’s negative self talk going on in my head.
-It’s a habit that I’ve fought to control for a long time.
+Whenever I’d indulge, there would be a bunch of unnecessary negative self talk going on in my head.
 These thoughts would make me feel horrible, and if I paid attention to them, it was like fueling the fire.

 Now when those thoughts come up, I let them come up, acknowledge them, and let them pass without giving them any firewood.